matryer/present/golab/why-the-world-is-falling-in-love-with-Go.md

 ```

 ^ sync package too.
-Design: Even on a single core processor (where you would get no benefit) the
-code design might still improve productivity.
+Design: Even on a single core processor (where you would get no benefit) the code design might still improve productivity.

 ---

 # `net/http` package

-> "The http packages comprehensiveness has made building and running a load of http servers super easy, which given we'd picked a service oriented architecture definitely made that faster."
+> "The http package's comprehensiveness has made building and running a load of http servers super easy, which given we'd picked a service oriented architecture definitely made that faster."
 -- Matt Heath, Monzo

 ![inline](https://www.dropbox.com/s/kb842aurrwxnq92/heath.jpg?dl=1)

+^ Standard library is awesome.
+Built by world class engineers.
+Extremely high standards.
-^ World class HTTP capabilities
-Everything you need to build web services
+World class HTTP capabilities: Everything you need to build web services

 ---